glensc/eventum-oldwiki/Eventum:WorkflowDocumentation.md

 ` lib/eventum/workflow/class.abstract_workflow_backend.php`

 All methods of the Abstract_Workflow_Backend class that are available for customization are defined in this file.
 For example, if you want to customize Eventum's behaviour when closing an issue, you will be adding your own code to the handleIssueClosed() function when you extend the class.
 You will do this in a new file, so do not edit class.abstract_workflow_backend.php.

 Note that while a copy of class.example.php can be used as a basis for your own customizations, it does contain functions that affect the behaviour of Eventum, so you should remove any functions you are not using, to prevent unexpected results.

-#### Creating a Workflow Class
+#### Creating a Workflow Class {#creating-a-workflow-class}

 First, you must create a file in lib/eventum/workflow/ that will be used to extend the Abstract_Workflow_Backend class.
 The name of this file is important, as it will indicate a collection of customizations that can be applied to one or more projects.
 The format of the filename is:

 ` class.`<name>`.php`

 So, assuming you are customizing eventum for "Acme, Inc.", you could name your file:

 ` class.acme.php`

 The file must be valid PHP and must include the Abstract_Workflow_Backend class in order to extend it.
 Therefore, the contents will always be in the following format:

 ` `<?php
   require_once(APP_INC_PATH . "workflow/class.abstract_workflow_backend.php");